-As part of the development of the IWMP, the consultants will engage with stakeholders and members of the community.
-Stakeholders and interested and affected parties (I&APs) will be notified that the Draft IWMP is out for comment.
-The comments on the Draft IWMP will be incorporated into the Final IWMP.
+As part of the development of the IWMP, the consultants engaged with stakeholders and members of the community.
+Stakeholders and interested and affected parties (I&APs) were notified that the Draft IWMP is out for comment.
+The comments on the Draft IWMP were incorporated into the Final IWMP.